Welcome

 Academic Research

-In-Kind Subsidies with Topping Up (Job Market Paper) with Zi Yang Kang
+Optimal Redistribution Through Subsidies (Job Market Paper, with Zi Yang Kang)

 Optimal In-Kind Redistribution (with Zi Yang Kang)